Data-Science-and-Statistics-in-EaES/course-materials/exercises/e-04-great-lakes-datawrangling/great-lakes-datawrangling.md

 # pay attention to correctness and code style
 ```

-Look at the median value.
-Why could we have predicted the median value
-without doing the median calculation?
-Think about the number of years in
-the dataset…

-### Exercise 6.
+### Exercise 8.

-Use the maximum catch result you got in the last exercise to identify
+Use the maximum catch result you got in the last exercise to filter for
 the `year` the largest `Chinook Salmon` catch was made in Lake Michigan.

+-   Use the `filter()` part of the code from Exercise 5, but add one
+    more filtering argument to select the year of the maximum catch.

 Remember to label the chunk again.